weeniemount/shoddy-gd-server/README.md

 - ~~names show up as "Unknown" on uploaded levels and comments~~ fixed for both!
 - i think difficulty rating is broken aswell
 - ~~likes fom 1.0 and likes from 1.1 clash together as the system changed in 1.1~~ nvm this never even happened
+- you cant see levels from other users with the see/more button

 # credits
 robtop for making the funny cube game